HelloBro89/AWS-JS-REACT-RSSchool_2021coure/README.md

 4. **npm run build:deploy** - build and deploy in S3 bucket
 5. **npm run cloudfront:update:build:deploy** - build, deploy, creat cloudfront and invalidation (with confirm)

+## The front-end part of the application used:
+- React
+- TypeScript
+- Redux
+- material-ui